emberjs/guides/source/localizable/tutorial/ember-data.md

-Currently, our app is using hard-coded data for _rentals_ in the `rentals` route handler to set the model.
+Currently, our app is using hard-coded data for our rental listings, defined in the `rentals` route handler.
-As our application grows, we will want to be able to create new rentals, make updates to them, delete them, and save these changes to a backend server.
+As our application grows, we will want to persist our rental data on a server, and make it easier to do do advanced operations on the data, such as querying.

-Ember integrates with a data management library called Ember Data to help solve this problem.
+Ember comes with a data management library called [Ember Data](https://github.com/emberjs/data) to held deal with persistent application data.

+Ember Data requires you to define the structure of the data you wish to provide to your application by extending [`DS.Model`](http://emberjs.com/api/data/classes/DS.Model.html).

-Let's generate our first Ember Data model called `rental`:
+You can generate a Ember Data Model using Ember CLI.
+We'll call our model `rental` and generate it as follows:

 ```shell
 ember g model rental